Joseph-Gicuguma/alx-pre_course/0x01-git/README.md

-My first readme in this repo
+This is an updted readme in this repo